How to Style Your Go-To Hoodie or Sweatshirt for Any Occasion

 How Do You Style a Sweatshirt?

-A sweatshirt is a versatile garment that can be worn with pants, jeans, joggers, skirts, and dresses.
-It’s great for layering with a variety of tops and jackets and can be paired with a range of different shoe types.
+A sweatshirt is a versatile garment that can be worn with trousers, jeans, joggers, skirts and dresses.
+It's great for layering with a variety of tops and jackets and can be paired with a range of different shoe types.
 With the right sweatshirt, you can accomplish casual street style or a put-together, professional look.
 Read our full style guide for more tips.

 How Should a Sweatshirt Fit?